TalhaMunir-JD/Talha-Munir/README.md

 # Read me file
 # prerequisites for the project to run

-Any ide suppoting java like eclipse\
+Any ide supporting java like eclipse

 Java8+